 As a lawyer, Ruth Bader Ginsberg won equal pay for equal work for women and equal benefits for widowers and widows raising children.
-Today at 86, Justice Ginsberg inspires young women to persist in the work of equality.
+As a Supreme Court judge, Justice Ginsberg inspired young women to persist in the work of equity.

-- How is the widow a model for the Christian? - What evils does the judge represent that Christians must resist? - Who do you know who protests as the widow does?
+• How is the widow a model for the Christian?

+• What evils does the judge represent that Christians must resist?

+• Who do you know who protests as the widow does?

 hen we read Luke's framing message and Jesus' parable together, the gospel challenges us both to pray and act.
 Luke reminds us to pray as if all depended on God.
 Jesus' parable shows how to act as if it all depended on us.
 And although the widow pursues her case alone in the gospel, we can imagine that she belongs to a group like the Mothers, MADD, or the NAACP.
-She cannot be the only one seeking justice in a patriarchal society.